We see potential for infrastructure to deliver attractive returns for several reasons.

 Benjamin Morton, Executive Vice President, is Head of Global Infrastructure and a senior portfolio manager for Cohen & Steers’ infrastructure portfolios, including those focused on master limited partnerships.

-Tyler Rosenlicht, Senior Vice President, is a portfolio manager on the Global Listed Infrastructure team and serves as Head of Midstream Energy & MLPs.
+Tyler Rosenlicht, Senior Vice President, is a portfolio manager for Global Listed Infrastructure and serves as Head of Natural Resource Equities.

 Infrastructure: Superior returns in challenging conditionsWatch video